connormurphy798/snake/standards.md

 ### Naming conventions

-Local variables are named using underscore-separated lowercase words.
+Local variables and function parameters are named using underscore-separated lowercase words.

 Class and struct names use upper camel case.